The Impact of SSD ‘Fixes’ on Unemployment in Winchester, TN

 Even if jobs are available, they may not be the kinds of jobs people can do, because of their specific disability, their work experience, or their educational background.

 Advocates of SSD “reform” often allege that beneficiaries just aren’t trying hard enough to find work or that they’re “gaming the system.”
 But, as anyone who’s on SSD knows, it’s not an easy way to live; and when the checks finally arrive after a long determination and waiting period, they’re a lot less than the paychecks they had when they were working.
 Most people would happily return to work, if they were able to, and if they could find jobs for which they were qualified.

-John R. Colvin, Attorney at Law, has successfully represented clients throughout Tennessee and Alabama who needed help with getting the disability benefits they deserved.
+John R. Colvin has successfully represented clients throughout Tennessee and Alabama who needed help with getting the disability benefits they deserved.
 For 20 years, he has been helping victims put their lives back on track, and he is ready to help you.
-For advice on how to proceed next or if you have any questions about this topic, call 1-931-962-1044 or submit this online form.
+For advice on how to proceed next or if you have any questions about this topic, call 1-931-962-1044 or submit our online form.
 Put his bold approach and client focus to work for you.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advise for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.
 No representation is made that the quality of the legal services to be performed is greater than the quality of legal services performed by other lawyers.